isabelmonge/data-harvesting/README.md

 We've implemented three different approaches to efficiently collect data while respecting API limitations:

-### 1. Auto Tor IP Rotation Approach
+### 1. Main approach: Auto Tor IP Rotation

 #### Overview
 The Auto Tor IP Rotation approach uses the Tor network to rotate IP addresses, allowing us to make multiple API requests without hitting rate limits.
-This method is resolves the issue that Alpha Vantage has a hard limit of 25 requests per day and per IP address.
+This method resolves the issue that Alpha Vantage has a hard limit of 25 requests per day and per IP address.
+We used the following tutorial to make it work: https://github.com/FDX100/Auto_Tor_IP_changer

 #### Installation